discord-haskell/discord-haskell/README.md

 ## TODO

+In roughly the order I'm working on them:

 - Suport gateway RESUME events properly
+- Rework gateway FromJSON parsing
+- Add gateway ToJSON for events
+- Reconnect to gateway if the InvalidSession says True
+- Add all gateway types (emoji removed, etc)
+- Double check the REST request ADT matches the API
 - Cleaner interface to gateway that constructs the Chan
-- Double check the REST request ADT matches the API
 - Add the two other auth options besidees Bot: Client & Bearer
 - Rewrite rate-limiting loop to use a PSQueue for rate limited requests